 Printing

 Since we're in a no_std environment, we can't use the standard library and must implement a print function ourselves.
 We'll be using the sbi crate to interact with our Supervisor Execution Environment (SEE) OpenSBI, which provides a console_putchar function that we can use to print a single character to the console.
-We can use this to implement a simple print function that prints a string to the console.
+Using this crate, we can create a simple print function that prints a string to the console.
 This print function iterates over the characters in the string and prints them to the QEMU debug console.

 src/utils.rs